mitmedialab/lcl/_weeks/week1.md

     2. Think about an object from your childhood that interested and influenced you.

     3. Share a photo and a short reflection about your object.
-What was special about it? <strong>How did it affect the way you think and learn?</strong>
+What was special about it?
+How did it affect the way you think and learn?